Causal Claims in Economics: Causal Evidence in Economics Claim Graphs

+Using claim graphs, we measure causality at the relationship level.
+In our baseline EO \(\geq 4\) dataset, 23.8\% of edges are classified as causal.
+We begin by documenting how the share of causal edges evolves over time and across fields, and then describe method adoption patterns within the same framework.

 Figure \ref{fig:prop_causal_edges_trends} (a) displays the average proportion of causal edges per paper from 1980 to 2023.
 The data show a significant increase over time.
-In 1990, the average proportion of causal edges was approximately 4.2\%.
-By 2000, it had risen modestly to around 8.4\%.
-However, the increase became more pronounced in the subsequent decades: by 2010, the average proportion reached approximately 17.1\%, and by 2020, it had climbed to around 27.8\%.
+In 1990, the average proportion of causal edges was 7.7\%.
+By 2000, it had risen to 8.6\%.
+The increase became more pronounced in subsequent decades: by 2010, the average proportion reached 21.5\%, and by 2020, it climbed to 31.7\% (reaching 32.6\% by 2023).
 This upward trend indicates that economic papers have increasingly incorporated causal inference methods to substantiate their claims over the past three decades.

 This substantial increase suggests a growing emphasis on establishing credible causal relationships in economic research.
 The proliferation of empirical methods and a heightened focus on causal identification strategies have contributed to this trend, reflecting the impact of the credibility revolution in economics.